rhidra/autopilot/readme.md

 Python autopilot using the PX4 firmware toolchain, Gazebo, ROS, MAVROS and the MAVLink protocol.

+**Looking for an engineer ?
+I am currently looking for a job, [take a look my portfolio !](https://rhidra.github.io/)**

+## Intro

+This work has been done by Rémy Hidra during his Master of Research at the Shanghai Jiao Tong University of China.

+This is build as a ROS package.
+You can also find a few external experiments and data collection in the `analysis` directory.
+The module feature C++ and Python code.
+It contains mainly:
+- A global planner, using the Phi* path planning algorithm (in Python).
+- A local planner, using a hybrid motion primitives optimization method (in Python and improved in C++).
+- A main navigation controller, to transmit data to MAVROS.

+If you are interested in my work, you can check out my [thesis](https://github.com/rhidra/autopilot/raw/master/Thesis.pdf) to learn more about the theory and the implementation.
+The ROS, PX4, MAVROS and most other component installation is detailed in this `Readme`.

+If you have any other questions, you can contact me by [email](mailto:remy.hidra@gmail.com), [linkedin](https://www.linkedin.com/in/rhidra/) or directly on Github.

 ## Installation

 ### Setting up the toolchain